 Spotlight Pin: 4618-3494-6302

-Calum Robshaw is an Actor-Musician based in London.
+Calum Robshaw is an Actor, Director, Writer and Theatre Practitioner based in London.

 A graduate of East 15 Acting School studying on the Cert HE One Year Course.
 Upon completion of his training, Calum then went on to travel to Italy where he studied Commedia del Arte with one of the world’s leading practitioners in Physical Comedy: Antonio Fava .He has since completed a 6 month Theatre in Education Tour of Italy, where he performed educational plays and facilitated English workshops to the children of Italy.
 This tour allowed him to perform in cities such as Rome, Milan, Verona and the Island of Capri.